 * The titular drill in "The Drill".
 This may have intentional innuendo on the writers' part; but a long, narrow drill, penetrating through a hole that explodes with a goopey mess when it blows up on the inside?
 Said mess is coated all over everyone by the end, Sokka's trying to brush it off his tongue, Mai wants nothing to do with the stuff (while Ty Lee is all too eager), the war minister looks at it with disgust as it smears down the watchtower window, it flies up so high it hits Sung from atop the wall, and of course, as it spews out the back of the drill in overflow, Toph says this line:

 * The dance in "The Headband" could be regarded as GRatedSex.
 Starts out slow and measured... and winds up with Katara and Aang panting and sweating profusely.

 '''Aang''': Don't worry about them.
 It's just you and me right now...

-* "Nightmares and Daydreams":
+* "Nightmares and Daydreams"

-** Zuko's and Mai's behaviour.
+** Zuko's and Mai's behavior.
 Keep in mind Mai has an entire house to herself (the website states her family is still in Omashu), and Zuko got rid of the chaperones earlier in the episode.
 At one point, the camera cuts away while they're together at Mai's house late at night and we see Zuko wearing his hair in a top knot.
 When the show returns to their side of the story the next morning, Zuko is ''still'' there, lounging on her couch, that is in her bedroom, wearing the same clothes, with a badly messed up head of hair.